ghdpro/animetravel/readme.txt

 License URI: https://www.gnu.org/licenses/old-licenses/gpl-2.0.html

 == Description ==
-The AnimeTravel WordPress theme is a child theme of the "Prutser" theme, with Bootswatch Litera styling.
+The AnimeTravel WordPress theme is a child theme of the "Prutser" theme, with modified Bootswatch Litera styling.

 == Changelog ==